What are speech marks? Examples and how to use them

 Final thoughts

-Using speech marks is relatively easy once you realise that they’re only used to express what someone said.
-When writing an essay or story, speech marks can also help to make your writing more interesting and even livelier!
+Using speech marks is relatively easy once you realise they’re only used to express what someone said.
+When writing an essay or story, speech marks can also help to make your writing more interesting and lively!

 To learn even more about speech marks, why not download the DoodleEnglish app?